guitarvydas/programmingsimplicity-observations-sampler/manuscript/triples1.md

 ## PROLOG

-PROLOG allows you to go into feature-itis, creating quadruples, quintuples, etc., but they are just optimizations of things that are fundamentally triples.
+PROLOG allows you to go into feature-itis, creating quadruples, quituples, etc., but they are just optimizations of things that are fundamentally triples.

 Anything in PROLOG that is "more than" a triple is a layer.

 PROLOG is (can be):

-* describing a problem as relations (triples)
+* describe problem as relations (triples)
-* wasting CPU power rebuilding data structures (better than wasting human intellectual power).
+* waste CPU power rebuilding data structures (better than wasting human intellectual power).

 ## Human Readability

 Humans shouldn't have to read triples.

 But, if you deconstruct everything into triples, then it becomes easier to write DSLs and the like.
-DSLs and languages are simply syntactic skins wrapped over bags of nuts and bolts (triples).